lanl-aea/turbo-turtle/docs/user.rst

 .. note::

    * The ``--model-name`` option has no corresponding Cubit concept and is ignored in all Cubit implementations.
-   * The ``--element-type`` option maps to the Cubit meshing scheme concept.
-It is only used if a non-default scheme is
-     passed: trimesh or tetmesh
+   * The :ref:`mesh_cli` subcommand ``--element-type`` option maps to the Cubit meshing scheme concept.
+It is only used if a non-default scheme is passed: trimesh or tetmesh

 Three-dimensional sphere
 ========================